 Smart people understand one thing – tactics do not win the battle, logistics do.
 And one of my best pieces of advice is the 25% rule.

 It essentially breaks down like this: If you want to attain financial security contribute 25% of your net monthly income towards your net worth.
 It is very important that financial security has very little to do with being ‘rich’ but everything to do with having the resources available to have options throughout your life.

 Net worth is composed of two things: Assets and Liabilities.
-I think of Liabilities as the hole requiring filling and of Assets as the mountain you build with your resources.
+I think of liabilities as the hole requiring filling and think of the assets, as the mountain you build with your resources.

 Building assets is then the ‘exciting’ part, right?
 “Buy, buy, sell, sell” and all that.
 Actually, it is very hard to get rich quickly and fairly easy to get rich slowly.
 Using pension plans and RRSP, TFSAs and RESPs to accomplish your family’s plans can be done well over time but the ‘get rich quick' schemes rarely work out.

 Find a strategy you are comfortable with and run it as a discipline.
 If you are going to buy and hold, never deviate.
-If you are going to move with certain market cycles like a momentum system, or act like a value manager, do this and never change it.
-Make sure you do your homework up front to get a working system and then never change.
-Mistakes in investing comes from emotion.
+If you are going to move with certain market cycles like a momentum system, or act as a value manager, do this and never change it.
+Make sure you do your homework upfront to get a working system and then never change.
+Mistakes in investing come from emotion.

 But none of that happens without a strategy – and the spending strategy that works best is using 25% of your net, monthly income to build your net worth.
 Not only do you have funds available to build assets and pay down liabilities but you also create a buffer in case something bad happens.
 You aren’t living at capacity with your finances, you have options.